I know that a dog toilet in your garden is not a great subject to talk about today, but I know it will be VERY useful for lots of people!

 Place some mortar on the floor to sit the blocks on, some on the edges to join them up, and check each one is level with a spirit level.

-We have used artificial grass on our dog toileting patch, the reason why, is so that the wee doesn’t kill off the grass and become a mud patch, however if you would prefer real grass then just add some turf on top of the soil.
+We decided that the best surface for our dog toilet area was artificial grass, the reason why is so that the wee doesn’t kill off the grass and become a mud patch, however, if you would prefer real grass then just add some turf on top of the soil.

 So we added some weed membrane over the soil to help stop the weeds coming through, and then laid our artificial grass on top, pinned down with some outdoor stakes.